 If a person who has visited CA House within the last 14 days develops a symptom of Covid-19, they should:

 - Cough or sneeze into a tissue and put it in a bin, or if they do not have tissues, cough and sneeze into the crook of their elbow.
 They must follow the guidance on self-isolation and not return to work until their period of self-isolation has been completed.

 Travel to CA House

-In accordance with Government guidelines, CA House has now full re-opened to staff, members/visitors and tenants.
+In accordance with Government guidelines, CA House has now partially re-opened to staff, members/visitors and tenants.